 The current appeals system is commonly called AMA.
 It stands for Appeals Modernization Act, a 2017 law passed by Congress aimed to streamline and accelerate the VA appeals process by providing alternatives for having a VA decision reviewed.

 This article will help you understand and navigate the AMA process.

 When you file a disability benefits claim, you can expect to wait a few months before you receive a rating decision.
 The average wait time is currently 103.5 days.

 If you disagree with the rating decision, you have three options regarding how you would like the VA to further review your case.
 Each of the options takes a different amount of time to complete.
 If the VA denies a claim through one of these three methods, you can generally file another type of appeal within one year of the decision you disagree with.

 If you decide to appeal, you may want to consider getting legal help.
 The appeals process can be confusing.
 A VA-certified disability lawyer can help you choose the process most likely to result in success and the largest benefit.

 Options for VA disability appeal

-You have three options for VA disability appeals.
+You have three options for a VA disability appeal.
 Because there are now multiple ways to approach an appeal, your choice is vital to the likelihood of your appeal’s approval.
 The decision also is essential to the time it will take to receive approval.
 Having an attorney can help you navigate the process.

-The three appeals options are:
+The three VA disability appeals options are: